equinor/omnia-tutorial/exercises/consume/README.rst

 is no exception.
 We will use the pandas library to collect the json format data from our API and matplotlib to create a simple plot of the results.

-As in the compute exercise we will use DataBricks as our runtime environment, although you can run the same code locally if you have python setup, in `Azure notebooks <https://notebooks.azure.com/>`_ or any other python environment.
+As in the compute exercise we will use Databricks as our runtime environment, although you can run the same code locally if you have python setup, in `Azure notebooks <https://notebooks.azure.com/>`_ or any other python environment.